BAPS Shri Swaminarayan Mandir Toronto: Haveli

-The mandir's cultural center is referred to as the haveli because of its traditional Indian architectural style.
+The temple's cultural center is referred to as the haveli because of its traditional Indian architectural style.
 The haveli is defined by an intricately carved wooden façade.
 Inside the haveli is a courtyard surrounded by teak and rosewood columns.
 The columns are characterized by motifs ranging from mythological stories, the sun and moon, and animals such as peacocks and elephants.
 The cultural center serves various functions.
 The assembly hall provides space for weekly congregations.
 Classrooms are used for youth cultural, religious and educational activities, which include music lessons, Hindu scripture classes and career development seminars.
 A full-size gymnasium is used for youth sports activities and dining after Sunday evening assemblies.
 A food shop provides visitors and members with an assortment of vegetarian snacks.
-There is a living quarters for the swamis who perform daily rituals in the mandir.
+There is a living quarters for the swamis who perform daily rituals in the temple.

 Heritage Museum

 The Heritage Museum houses the Understanding Hindu Dharma Exhibition, which aims to provide visitors with a foundation of the key tenets of Hinduism.
 It walks visitors through a culture and faith with origins in antiquity, beginning with an explanation of the origins of Hinduism and continuing to an explanation of the role of Hinduism today.
 It also showcases the role that Indo-Canadians have played in developments in the fields of art, architecture, science, democracy, education, culture, pluralism and spiritual values.